labex-labs/open-source-labs/python/practical-python/lab-02-02-containers-containers/step11.md

 ...
 ```

-Write a function `read_prices(filename)` that reads a set of prices
-such as this into a dictionary where the keys of the dictionary are
-the stock names and the values in the dictionary are the stock prices.
+Write a function `read_prices(filename)` that reads a set of prices such as this into a dictionary where the keys of the dictionary are the stock names and the values in the dictionary are the stock prices.

-To do this, start with an empty dictionary and start inserting values
-into it just as you did above.
-However, you are reading the values
-from a file now.
+To do this, start with an empty dictionary and start inserting values into it just as you did above.
+However, you are reading the values from a file now.

-We’ll use this data structure to quickly lookup the price of a given
+We'll use this data structure to quickly lookup the price of a given stock name.
-stock name.

-A few little tips that you’ll need for this part.
-First, make sure you
-use the `csv` module just as you did before—there’s no need to
-reinvent the wheel here.
+A few little tips that you'll need for this part.
+First, make sure you use the `csv` module just as you did before---there's no need to reinvent the wheel here.

 ```python
 >>> import csv